technomancy/bludgeon/README.txt

 * Research actual weight needed to bludgeon someone to death.
 * Allow calculations to take font size into account.
 * Calculate by wrapping long lines instead of truncating. (use pr utility?)
-* Allow for portrait-orientation printouts when extremely long lines are common. (*ahem* Rails.)
+* Allow for landscape-orientation printouts when extremely long lines are common. (*ahem* Rails.)

 == LICENSE: